SPC. Special Collections

 Robert Lathan letters

-College of Charleston Library vertical file on civil rights
+College of Charleston Library vertical file on the Citizens' Councils of America

-The collection consists of materials gathered by the staff of the Robert Scott Small Library at the College of Charleston, South Carolina.
-It includes numerous documents published by state, federal, and private sources concerning "civil rights" in the United States.
+The collection consists of materials gathered by the staff of the Robert Scott Small Library at the College of Charleston in Charleston, South Carolina.
+It includes numerous documents published by the Citizens' Councils of America between 1973 and 1986.